Rodeoclash/AwesomeEsports/README.md

 A curated list of [esports](https://en.wikipedia.org/wiki/Esports) related resources, mainly those that are useful to me when building esports tools but please feel free to raise PRs to add to this list.

+*Note: As the author of Vodon software, this list is biased towards my tools!*

 ## Contents

 - [Desktop tools](#desktop-tools)